Birding Tour Australia: Northern Territory - Top End Birding

 The city of Darwin offers wonderful birds, with numerous great birdwatching sites within and very close to the city.
 We will start our tour by visiting some of these places, such as Lee Point, George Brown Darwin Botanic Gardens, and Holmes Jungle Nature Reserve.
 Our accommodation in Darwin is situated an easy short walk from one of these sites, so if you arrive ahead of the tour (always recommended), you can get your Australia birding trip off to a good start as you get acclimatized to the time zone, the weather, and the birds!

 After a stint of birding in Darwin, we will start our loop of the Northern Territory’s Top End.
-We will visit Adelaide River, Mary River, Kakadu National Park, Pine Creek, and Katherine, and each of these areas will give us different target birds.
-We will base ourselves in accommodation that offers a great base to explore the surrounding areas.
+We will visit Adelaide River, Mary River, Kakadu National Park, Pine Creek, Katherine, Victoria River, and Timber Creek and each of these areas will give us different target birds.
+We will situate ourselves in accommodation that offers a great base to explore the surrounding areas.
 As we don’t spend every night of this tour in a different hotel, the tour shouldn’t feel as rushed as other tours where we cover further distances and require different hotels most nights.
 Most drives between different accommodations/bases will take 1 – 2.5 hours; however, we will often break up drives for birding stops or bathroom breaks, so the journey times are likely to take longer than this.
 The longest drives are from Jabiru to Katherine and Katherine to Darwin; both are around 3 – 4 hours of driving time.
-We may make trips of around one hour from our accommodation to get to certain birding areas.
+We may make trips of around one hour from our accommodation to get to certain birding areas (potentially more as we explore around the remote Timber Creek and Victoria Falls area for key target birds.

 The tour is generally considered easy in terms of physical exertion.
 However, the temperatures during the day could get high (see the “Weather” section below), so dehydration needs to always be considered a possibility, as does heat stroke and sunburn.